isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningWDLWithBam.rst

 To install Java, Docker, Graphviz and WDL, see our `VM Workflow Tools Installation Cheatsheet <Cheatsheet.html>`_ for instructions.
 To set up gcsfuse in order to get access to the BAM file, please visit `Running Workflow with GCSFUSE <WorkflowWithGCSFUSE.html>`_.

 .. note:: The requirements above are crucial to running this workflow.
-Please make sure you have them installed properly prior to running this workflow
+Please make sure you have them installed properly prior to running this workflow.